What is a Qualified Settlement Fund?

 In addition to providing flexibility for the claimants and their attorneys, QSFs can also benefit defendants and insurers.
 By placing the settlement funds into a QSF, the defendant or insurer is released of any future liability and can take an immediate tax deduction.

-Overall, a Qualified Settlement Fund is an excellent tool for managing settlement funds in multi-claimant cases.
+Overall, a Qualified Settlement Fund is an excellent tool for managing settlement funds in complex cases.
 It provides flexibility and protection for all parties involved and can help ensure that the settlement funds are used wisely and in a way that benefits the claimants over the long term.
-If you are involved in a multi-claimant settlement, work with Sage Settlement Consulting to navigate the process of setting up a QSF and making the most of your settlement funds.
+If you are involved in a complex settlement, work with Sage Settlement Consulting to navigate the process of setting up a QSF and making the most of your settlement funds.